- National Statistic: Yes

 The mid-year population estimates have been affected by three types of local authority change in the past 10 years:

-local authorities have merged, for example, the 1 April 2019 creation of a single "Bournemouth, Christchurch and Poole" unitary authority; and the 1 April 2020 creation of a single "Buckinghamshire" unitary authority
+- local authorities have merged, for example, the 1 April 2019 creation of a single "Bournemouth, Christchurch and Poole" unitary authority; Buckinghamshire authorities merging in 2020; and Northamptonshire authorities merging in 2021

 NOMIS makes population estimates for the UK available on the three most recent sets of boundaries; these are also available through the Analysis of Population Estimates Tool.
 NISRA provides local authority data for Northern Ireland on its former 26 authority areas.